Best Places to Buy the Galaxy S10 on Day One

 You'll likely have a better chance of getting the Galaxy S10 faster through Samsung or a carrier, but having too many options to look at is never a bad thing.
 Also, if you have something like Amazon Prime, you'll be able to get fast, free shipping once the S10 is in stock.

-As a reminder, pre-orders for the Galaxy S10 officially begin on February 21 at 12:01 AM ET through March 7.
+Pre-orders for the Galaxy S10 are now live, and will run through March 7.
 Following that, regular sales will begin on March 8.

 Samsung's latest